emdete/epistula/README.md

 	- Tab resets the query
 	- Control X empties query
 	- Enter execute query
-	- prefix a query with ":" to actually tag the current thread, not query
+	- Prefix a query with ":" to actually tag the current thread, not query
 - Thread list:
 	- Up and down (next previous thread)
 	- Control up and down (page up/down)
 	- Control A Archive, untag inbox
 	- Control S Tag as spam
+	- Control B Tag as inbox
 - List of mails in the thread:
 	- Page-up and page-down (page through the displayed mails)
 	- Control page-up and page-down (next, previous part in the selected mail)
 	- Control J and K (next, previous mail in the thread)
 	- Control O (open part, show more lines)
 	- Control R (reply email)
-	- Control B Bounce (not done yet)
 	- Control F Forward (not done yet)
+	- Control ?
+Bounce (not done yet)
 - Global:
 	- Control C (compose new email)
 	- Control L Refresh screen